g-boron/Analise_documents/README.md

 ### How to use ⚙️

-Next install requirements.
+Install requirements.
 In terminal type `pip install -r requirements.txt`.

 Type in console `python main.py -h` or `python main.py --help` to see the syntax.